 Asia & the EU

 The emergence of Asia is of global significance.
 Getting EU relations right with this diverse and dynamic region is one of the major challenges facing Europe.
-We are deepening our strategic partnerships with China, India, Japan and negotiations are well underway on new partnership and free trade agreements with South Korea and with south-east Asian countries.
+We are deepening our strategic partnerships with China, India, Japan and negotiations are well underway on new partnership and free trade agreements with and with south-east Asian countries.
 Regular and wide-ranging dialogue takes place, leading increasingly to cooperation and convergence on global issues, regional security questions as well as regulatory policy and other economic issues.
 Many agreements in fields ranging from tourism to nuclear research are either in place or under discussion.

 The EU is stepping up its support to regional integration through the Asia-Europe Meeting (ASEM), and intensifying cooperation with the Association of South-East Asia Nations (ASEAN), the ASEAN Regional Forum (ARF) and the South Asian Association for Regional Cooperation (SAARC).